 You can simply walk around the guided path to take in the view or join a guided tour of the lighthouse.

-There are four guided tours each day which includes learning about the history of the lighthouse and also climbing to the top of the lighthouse.
+There are four guided tours each day which include learning about the history of the lighthouse and also climbing to the top of lighthouse.

 After marvelling at the lighthouse, walk over to Loutit Bay Lookout and get another view of the coastal town.
 Then walk past the lighthouse until you reach Eagle Rock Lookout and Castle Rock where you can see views of limestone rock formations along the coast.

-Bells Beach is home of the Rip Curl Pro Surfing Competition, the world’s longest-running surfing competition.
+Bells Beach is home to the Rip Curl Pro Surfing Competition, the world’s longest-running surfing competition.
 Since 1962, surfers have been competing every year around Easter time.

 The beach is surrounded by dramatic cliffs with many vantage points for great photos.
 After you descend the wooden staircase, you will find a long stretch of beach with the finest sand.
 It is one of the best beaches along the Great Ocean Road for swimming, suntanning and of course, for surfing.